CordetG/cgula-rust-web-spr24/README.md

 A vast majority of my time was spent just trying to correct compilation errors because trying to integrate axum into the book examples got rather confusing -- in part because I think the book could use some improvement as I would get lost on what files the author was changing -- he wasn't very clear about that and I would end up frustrated.
 Only when I came across a link to the [book's code repo](https://github.com/Rust-Web-Development/code/blob/main/) was I able to understand that there were multiple modules and submodules.

 If I had more time to work on this, I would have liked to utilize more frontend stuff and create a favicon and the like.
 I would also have liked to really get the thing up and running better.
 I also intended to utilize the [test-api script from the class repo](https://github.com/pdx-cs-rust-web/knock-knock/blob/main/test-api.py) to update and run it on my code, but I didn't quite get to that.
+I also didn't get a chance to really clean it up nad complete my docs -- but the backend was a beast.

 ### Things I could work on